pnnl/tesp/doc/TESP_DesignDoc.rst

 Figure 6.
 New metrics collection classes for GridLAB-D

-The initial GridLAB-D metrics are detailed in five UML diagrams, so we begin the UML metric descriptions with MATPOWER, which is much simpler.
+The initial GridLAB-D metrics are detailed in five UML diagrams, so we begin the UML metric descriptions with PYPOWER, which is much simpler.
-During each simulation, MATPOWER will produce two JSON files, one for all of the generators and another for all of the FNCS interface buses to GridLAB-D. A third JSON file, called the dictionary, is produced before the simulation starts from the MATPOWER case input file.
+During each simulation, PYPOWER will produce two JSON files, one for all of the generators and another for all of the FNCS interface buses to GridLAB-D. A third JSON file, called the dictionary, is produced before the simulation starts from the PYPOWER case input file.
 The dictionary serves as an aid to post-processing.
-Figure 7 shows the schema for all three MATPOWER metrics files.
+Figure 7 shows the schema for all three PYPOWER metrics files.

-The MATPOWER dictionary (top of Figure 7) includes the system MVA base (typically 100) and GridLAB-D feeder amplification factor.
-The amplification factor is used to scale up the load from one simulated GridLAB-D feeder to represent many similar feeders connected to the same MATPOWER bus.
+The PYPOWER dictionary (top of Figure 7) includes the system MVA base (typically 100) and GridLAB-D feeder amplification factor.
+The amplification factor is used to scale up the load from one simulated GridLAB-D feeder to represent many similar feeders connected to the same PYPOWER bus.
 Each generator has a bus number (more than one generator can be at a bus), power rating, cost function f(P) = c :sub:`0` + c :sub:`1` P + c :sub:`2` P :sup:`2`, startup cost, shutdown cost, and other descriptive information.
-Each FNCSBus has nominal P and Q that MATPOWER can vary outside of GridLAB-D, plus the name of a GridLAB-D substation that provides additional load at the bus.
-(All GridLAB-D loads are currently scaled by the same *ampFactor* in MATPOWER, but the released version of TESP will have separate *ampFactor* for each FNCSBus).
-In total, the MATPOWER dictionary contains four JSON objects;
+Each FNCSBus has nominal P and Q that PYPOWER can vary outside of GridLAB-D, plus the name of a GridLAB-D substation that provides additional load at the bus.
+In total, the PYPOWER dictionary contains four JSON objects;
 the *ampFactor*, the *baseMVA*, a dictionary (map) of Generators keyed on the generator id, and a dictionary (map) of FNCSBuses keyed on the bus id.
-In MATPOWER, all id values are integers, but the other simulators use string ids.
+In PYPOWER, all id values are integers, but the other simulators use string ids.

 |image6|

 Figure 7.
-MATPOWER dictionary with generator and FNCS bus metrics
+PYPOWER dictionary with generator and FNCS bus metrics

 The GenMetrics file (center of Figure 7) includes the simulation starting date, time and time zone as *StartTime*, which should be the